Asian Art Outpost

 hotoke

-This is the essence of the Buddha or Buddhism.
-Depending on context, this word and character can be used to refer to the religion and lifestyle of Buddhism, or in some cases, the Buddha himself.
+Depending on the context, this word and character can be used to refer to the religion and lifestyle of Buddhism, or in some cases, the Buddha himself.

 More about Buddhism

-This character is also used with the same meaning in Korean Hanja.
+佛 is also used with the same meaning in Korean Hanja.

 It's used in the very religious context of Buddhism in Japan.
-It should be noted that there are two forms of this Kanji in use in Japan - this is the more formal/ancient version, but it's rarely seen outside of religious artwork, and may not be recognized by all Japanese people.
+It should be noted that there are two forms of this Kanji in use in Japan - this is the more formal/ancient version, but it's rarely seen outside of religious artwork and may not be recognized by all Japanese people.

 It also acts as a suffix or first syllable for many Buddhist-related words in Chinese, Japanese, and Korean.